To learn about Weak Password Test (WPT), read the sections below or watch a brief Weak Password Test (WPT) video.

 4. Clear Text Password

-This failure includes passwords that are stored in clear text in an Active Directory.
+This failure includes passwords that are stored in clear text in an Active Directory (AD).
 This means the users' AD passwords are stored using reversible encryption.

 5. Password Not Required